fundevogel/we-love-colors/README.md

 ## Copyright
 Whenever mentioned throughout this project, PANTONE® and related trademarks are the property of [Pantone LLC](https://www.pantone.com), a division of [X-Rite](https://www.xrite.com), a [Danaher](https://www.danaher.com) company.

-The same applies to RAL® and related trademarks of [RAL gGmbH](https://www.ral-farben.de) (non-profit LLC) and [RAL Deutsches Institut für Gütesicherung und Kennzeichnung e.
-V.](https://www.ral.de) as well as Dulux® and related trademarks of [AkzoNobel N.V.](https://www.akzonobel.com) (worldwide) and [DuluxGroup](https://www.dulux.com.au) (Australia & New Zealand).
+The same applies to ..
+- RAL® and related trademarks of [RAL gGmbH](https://www.ral-farben.de) (non-profit LLC) and [RAL Deutsches Institut für Gütesicherung und Kennzeichnung e.
+V.](https://www.ral.de)
+- Dulux® and related trademarks of [AkzoNobel N.V.](https://www.akzonobel.com) (worldwide) and [DuluxGroup](https://www.dulux.com.au) (Australia & New Zealand)
+- Copic® and related trademarks of [Too Marker Corporation](https://www.toomarker.co.jp/en)

-We assume neither ownership nor intellectual property of any kind - color codes (and names), sRGB and/or hexadecimal values are publically available on their respective websites.
+We assume neither ownership nor intellectual property of any kind - color codes (and names), sRGB and/or hexadecimal values are publically available on (one of) their respective websites.

 ## Similar projects
 - For Scribus, there's also the (currently unmaintained) package [`SwatchBooker`](http://www.selapa.net/swatchbooker)